AlisonWoodman/CV/README.md

 ***
 ## <a name="hobbies">Hobbies</a>

-* Music - I love going to concerts and festivals and performing whenever possible
+* Music - I love going to concerts and festivals and performing when I can
-* Learning circus skills, in particular [aerial dance](https://youtu.be/U5muRaSL53Y)
+* Photography - I recently got a camera and am enjoying [taking photos](https://www.flickr.com/people/155310715@N05/)
-* I recently got a camera and am enjoying [taking photos](https://www.flickr.com/people/155310715@N05/)
+* Circus - I've been learning circus skills since University, in particular [aerial dance](https://youtu.be/U5muRaSL53Y)